We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 The service sector is a major money-spinner for Switzerland, which generates some 74% of the country’s GDP.
 Trade is also important, and the European Union is Switzerland’s biggest trading partner.
 Its major exports are chemicals, pharmaceuticals, machinery, electronics, and, of course, watches.

 As you might expect, Swiss business culture is as restrained as the rest of society.
 People are generally very formal and conservative in business environments and usually communicate very directly but politely.
 Similarly, the Swiss also expect punctuality, frugality, and tolerance in business.
-Notably, people in Switzerland are generally known to work harder than their European counterparts.
+Notably, people in Switzerland have a reputation for working harder than their European counterparts.
 Although office hours are usually from Monday to Friday, between 08:00 and 17:30, flexible hours are becoming more acceptable.
 Employees also enjoy at least four weeks of annual leave.

 Environment and climate in Switzerland